Noobmode/discord-github-notification-webhook-tutorial/README.md

 ![Webhook page](images/2.png)

-4. You will need the "Payload URL" from Discord explained in the next steps, the "Content type" set to "application/json", and which events you wish to receive
+4. You will need the "Payload URL" from Discord, explained in the next steps, the "Content type" set to "application/json", and which events you wish to receive

 ![Webhook Github settings](images/3.png)